5ervant/youtube-video-player/README.md

 > npm start
 ```

-The demo can be seen at: https://5ervant.github.io/youtube-video-player/
+Live preview can be seen at: https://5ervant.github.io/youtube-video-player/